 The Bottom Line

-For decades, the advice has been wrong.
-Telling yourself (or others) to "calm down" before high-stakes performances fights your biology and makes things worse.
-The more effective strategy is simpler and counterintuitive: acknowledge the arousal, relabel it as excitement, and channel that energy into your performance.
+For decades, the standard advice has been to "calm down" before high-stakes performances.
+The research shows a simpler reframe works better: acknowledge the arousal, relabel it as excitement, and channel that energy into your performance.
 Three words can change everything: "I am excited."

 Put This Into Practice

-The next time you feel pre-presentation nerves, remember you're not broken and you don't need to calm down.
-You need to redirect that energy.
+The next time you feel pre-presentation nerves, remember you don't have to fight the energy.
+You can redirect it.

 Impromptu practice and interview practice in speaking.app give you a private environment to train your brain to associate that pre-speech arousal with opportunity rather than threat.
 Record yourself, review your performance, and watch the reframe become second nature.